 The BerbeeWalsh Department of Emergency Medicine warmly welcomes all medical students.
-UW Emergency Medicine faculty, residents and staff are dedicated to sharing their knowledge and enthusiasm for emergency medicine with students at all levels of training to ensure a rewarding student-centered experience.
+Faculty, residents and staff are dedicated to sharing their knowledge and enthusiasm for emergency medicine with students at all levels of training to ensure a rewarding student-centered experience.

 Interested in Emergency Medicine and want to learn more?